denisgaribovic/machine-learning-with-python/README.md

 - **Best Practices**: Tips and techniques for effective machine learning
 - **Conclusions**: Summaries for each section

-Note: I led the development and implementation of all the code showcased in the repository, and also utilized ChatGPT to refine both the code and theoretical explanations, thereby enhancing the overall project quality.
+Note: I led the development and implementation of all the code showcased in the repository and also utilized ChatGPT to refine both the code and theoretical explanations, thereby enhancing the overall quality.
+The course focuses on both Python and R but I mainly focused on the implementation of Python code.

 ## Dependencies